CorndelWithSoftwire/DevOps-Course-FAQs/EPA/professional_discussion.md

 * Explains how they collaborate on code through pair/mob commits.

 Example Questions:
 * Do you ever pair program?
+Why/why not?
 * Do you give or receive code reviews?

 ### Communicating and Knowledge Sharing